 I am surprised it has taken me this long to get around to posting our family favorite recipe for monster cookies on the blog.
 We have had them a number of times in the past year, I’ve even taken pictures of a few.

 I think the problem is that MiMi is normally in charge of making them instead of me, so for whatever reason they haven’t been posted yet.
-Whatever the reason, it is high time we get to them.
-Better late than never I suppose!
+It is high time we get to them, better late than never I suppose!

 We were introduced to this recipe when my parents’ old parish put out a cookbook in 2004.
 Norma Wellman Obert submitted a recipe for monster cookies and it made a monstrous amount of cookies!